 Purple – Harmony

-A card’s color determines which color gem it produces when burned.
-There are no restrictions on colors in deck construction, but because cards can only be burned once per game, decks frequently maintain concentrated color identities.
+A card’s color determines which color gem it produces when cycled.
+There are no restrictions on colors in deck construction, but because cards can only be cycled once per game, decks frequently maintain concentrated color identities.

 Some card types, Artifacts for example, will also have additional properties such as Durability.
 Check the in-game guide for more info on these additional properties.

 In Mythgard you play with two different resources: Gems and Mana.
 Cards will have both a Mana and a Gem cost and some special abilities of cards will also cost Mana and Gems or sometimes both.
-At the bottom of your screen during a match you will find your resource bar, this will show your maximum and current mana on the left as well as your current Gems.
-Used gems will appear greyed out.
+At the bottom of your screen during a match you will find your resource bar.
 Resources are spent automatically as you choose to play cards and abilities, and any used resources will be restored at the start of your turn.
-You gain both Gems and Mana by burning cards in your hand.
+You gain both Gems and Mana by cycling cards in your hand.

-You can Burn a card once per turn by dragging it from your hand to the bottom of your resource bar during your turn.
-Burned cards are reinserted randomly into your deck, but are never placed directly on top.
-Burning a card will grant you 1 maximum Mana and 1 Gem of the card’s Faction.
+You can Cycle a card once per turn by dragging it from your hand to your deck during your turn.
+Cycled cards are reinserted randomly into your deck, but are never placed directly on top.
+Cycling a card will grant you 1 maximum Mana and 1 Gem of the card’s Faction.
 Faction is displayed on the colored strip which run through the middle of the card and Gem on the card’s right side.
 The ring around the mana cost in the upper-left corner also indicates a card’s Faction.
-Each card can only be burned once, once a card has been burned it will show the ring in the top left being broken as well as have a burned look around the edge of the card.
+Each card can only be cycled once.
+When a card has been cycled, it will show the ring in the top left being broken and the card face will have minor visual changes.

 During your turn, any card you are currently able to play will appear in your hand with a blue border around it.
 This indicates that you have enough Mana and/or Gems to play that card.